-Join Aaron F. Ross for an in-depth discussion in this video Understanding the RealFlow pipeline, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Understanding the RealFlow pipeline, part of Learning RealFlow.

 - Before getting our feet wet as it were,…let's take a look at the RealFlow Production Pipeline…and some of the concepts there.…RealFlow is a standalone application,…meaning that you will perform all of your fluid simulations…in RealFlow itself,…and not in your associated 3D application.…RealFlow does provide connectivity plugins…for many 3D aplication so you can move models and animation…into RealFlow and you can move the RealFlow simulation…results into your 3D program.…